ajbanjara/Wireshark/Development/SubmittingPatches/GitForWindows.md

 Exit your PowerShell prompt and start another.
 This allows posh-git to find the new key and it will fire up ssh-agent and ask you for the key pass-phrase to add the key to the agent.

-Assuming you have previously set up your Gerrit account with your ssh public key, you can now check your ssh connection to Gerrit.
+Assuming you have previously set up your [GitLab](https://gitlab.com/wireshark/wireshark) account with your ssh public key, you can now check your ssh connection to GitLab.
 Note that you'll need to find the path to the Git version of ssh, usually `C:\Program Files\Git\usr\bin\ssh`:

-    path\to\git\ssh -p 29418 yourGerritusername@code.wireshark.org
+    path\to\git\ssh git@gitlab.com

-This should bring up a quick response from the Gerrit server with your real name and a message about login shells being disabled and then the connection is closed.
+This should bring up a quick "Welcome to GitLab" response from the gitlab.com server with your GitLab account name before the connection is closed.

 ---